hitesh-mulwani/rvs-tool/README.md

 # rvs: Never Forget What You Learn

-> **The CLI tool that schedules your revision so you actually remember your notes.**
+> **The CLI tool that schedules your revision so you actually remember what you studied and revisit your notes.**

 ### 🧠 The Problem
 > **"I read it, I understood it, but a week later...
 I forgot it."**
 As developers, we study multiple topics regularly in subjects like DSA, System Design, Development but without a plan to revisit them, we forget most of it within a week.

 ### ✅ The Solution
-`rvs` (Revise) is a lightweight CLI that automates your revision plan.
+> `rvs` (Revise) is a lightweight CLI that automates your revision plan.
 It tells you exactly **when** to review your notes using a scientifically-backed 1-3-7-14 day cycle, moving knowledge from your short-term memory to long-term mastery.

 ## How it works
 `rvs` uses a simplified version of the Leitner System.
 When you mark a notes file as done, it schedules the next revision based on increasing intervals.